The Posthuman Transition in 7 Phases – The Slippery Slope of 1998 Mariah Carey

 This contribution is noble.

-Humanity is an ephemeral torch which the great living flame is passing and expanding through, but the work (contributing to the greater system) is always there, will always to be done.
-It was necessary before us and it will be necessary after us.
+Humanity is an ephemeral torch through which the great living flame is passing and expanding through, but the work (contributing to the greater system) is always there, will always be done.
+It was necessary before us, and it will be necessary after us.

 Fortunately, a reasonably large percentage of the time, these net-detrimental instances are buffered out of the greater process.
-This is made reasonably evident in the fact that the living process on Earth has become vastly and concisely more rich and powerful over the last 3.5 billion years, even in the face of massive asteroids and super volcanos.
+This is made reasonably evident in the fact that the living process on Earth has become vastly and concisely richer and more powerful over the last 3.5 billion years, even in the face of massive asteroids and super volcanoes.

 Sometimes, different types of “work” directly oppose one another, but are in fact part of the productive tension and creative force that ends up increasing the net power of the overall greater process of life.